MileHacker Logo

 Special Weather Points

-While a direct hurricane hit is rare, the Nyc area can feel the effects of remnants from hurricanes or tropical storms, specifically during late summer and early autumn (August-October).
+While a direct hurricane hit is rare, the Nyc area can feel the effects of remnants from hurricanes or tropical storms, specifically during late summer and early fall (August-October).
 These systems can bring heavy rain, strong winds, and coastal flooding to low-lying areas.

 High Season